Skip to Content

 • Workplace negligence

-If you have suffered the loss of a loved one because of negligence or another wrongful act, Adams Law can help.
-Of course, money is no substitute for losing someone you love.
-Money can, however, help you pay your monthly bills, help educate your children, and more.
-Our Covington wrongful death attorneys have the experience and skills necessary to handle all the legal details on your behalf, working hard to obtain an equitable financial settlement on your behalf.
+If you suffered the loss of a loved one because of negligence or another wrongful act, Adams Law can help.
+No amount of money can replace someone you love.
+Compensation can, however, help cover monthly bills, support your children’s education, and address other financial needs.
+Our wrongful death attorneys in Covington have the background and skills to handle all legal details, working to secure a fair financial settlement for you and your family.

 What Must Be Proven in a Wrongful Death Claim?